The application of data science is practically unbound.

 Protecting Information and Corporate Interests

 Corporate espionage is a serious concern that bogs companies considerably.
 There is no doubt that.
-A competitor that knows about a business’s decisions and plans it will execute is a real challenge for any business.
+A competitor who knows about a business’s decisions and plans it will execute is a real challenge for any business.

 It is observed in a report by IBM that it takes an average of 279 days to detect and counteract a data breach.